352.Infanterie-Division

 The 352nd Infantry Division took heavy losses, both in causalities and by being captured, from the oncoming ground attack as well as from enemy Jabos (Fighter-Bombers).
 American and British Jabos would attack any daytime ground movement, even individual men unfortunate enough to be out in the open.
 It became nearly impossible to move in the daylight, which meant front-line units quickly ran out of food, ammunition and other supplies.
 The front-line troops became exhausted from constant fighting and having no reinforcements.

 The 916.Grenadier-Regiment saw action on D-Day opposing the 1st and 29th U.S. Divisions at Omaha Beach.
 The 352nd fought for several hours, inflicting many casualties, before being overwhelmed and overrun.
 Oberst Ernst Goth was the ranking German commander opposing the Omaha Beach landings.
 He personally led several counterattacks to regain lost ground in the initial days of the invasion.
-The 916th retreated on the morning of 07 June after Regiment Commander Oberst Ernst Goth couldn’t hold the positions that they had just taken back on the previous night.
+The 916th retreated on the morning of 07 June after Regiment Commander Oberst Goth couldn’t hold the positions that they had just taken back on the previous night.
 The rest of the Division saw heavy fighting in the bocage (hedgerow) country while falling back to and defending the area around St. Lô on 08 June.

 According to wartime documents, the losses suffered by the Division on 06 June were 200 killed, 500 wounded and 500 missing.
 Part of the Division retreated to and remained in the area southeast of Isigny, while a majority fell back towards St. Lô.